[Skip to Content]

 During the fifth year the Chief Resident is responsibility for all aspects of patient care with an emphasis on independent decision-making.

 The basic concept of an increasing level of responsibility is that the fifth year permits fine tuning of a resident's operative, clinical, and intellectual skills.
 This approach results in a sophisticated and knowledgeable practitioner in the art and science of general surgery as well as providing a superior foundation, should the resident decide to pursue a fellowship.
-Graduating residents have also had extensive exposure to both advanced laparoscopic surgery and Bariatric surgery.
+Graduating residents have also had extensive exposure to both advanced laparoscopic surgery and bariatric surgery.

 Following new guidelines by the Residency Review Committee (RRC) and the American Board of Surgery (ABS) Upstate has implemented increased rotation flexibility for our Chief Residents, based on their career plans.